docarray/docarray/docs/glossary.md

 Multi Modal data is data that is composed of different modalities, Image, Text, Video, Audio, etc.
 For example, a YouTube video is composed of a video, a title, a description, a thumbnail, etc.

-Actually most of the data we have in the world is multi-modal.
+Actually, most of the data we have in the world is multi-modal.

 ### `Multi Modal AI`

-Multi Modal AI is the field of AI that focus on multi-modal data.
+Multi Modal AI is the field of AI that focuses on multi-modal data.

-Most of the recent breakthrough in AI are actually multi-modal AI.
+Most of the recent breakthroughs in AI are multi-modal AI.

 * [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [MidJourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [Dalle-2](https://openai.com/product/dall-e-2) generate *image* from *text*.
 * [Whisper](https://openai.com/research/whisper) can generate *text* from *speech*
-* [GPT4](https://openai.com/product/gpt-4), [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) are MLLM (Multi Modal Large language Model) that can undersrtand both *text* and *image*.
+* [GPT4](https://openai.com/product/gpt-4), [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) are MLLM (Multi Modal Large Language Model) that can understand both *text* and *image*.
 * ...

-One of the reason that AI lab are focusing on multi-modal AI is that is can solve a lot of practical problem and that is actually might be a requirement to build strong AI system as argued by Yann Lecun in [this article](https://www.noemamag.com/ai-and-the-limits-of-language/) where he said that `A system trained on language alone will never approximate human intelligence`.
+One of the reasons that AI labs are focusing on multi-modal AI is that it can solve a lot of practical problems and that it actually might be a requirement to build a strong AI system as argued by Yann Lecun in [this article](https://www.noemamag.com/ai-and-the-limits-of-language/) where he said that `A system trained on language alone will never approximate human intelligence`.

 ### `Generative AI`

 Generative AI is as well in the epicenter of the latest AI revolution.
-These tool allow to *generate* data.
+These tools allow us to *generate* data.

 * [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [MidJourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [Dalle-2](https://openai.com/product/dall-e-2) generate *image* from *text*.

 ### `Neural Search`

-Neural search is search powered by neural network.
+Neural search is a search powered by neural networks.
 Unlike traditional keyword-based search methods, neural search can understand the context and semantic meaning of the query, allowing it to find relevant results even when the exact keywords are not present

 ### `Vector Database`